All Episodes

 All its major indicators are going down.

-But if he thinks Germany is an example of a healthy society, uh he's lost his mind.
+I have a lot of respect for Steve Forbes and Forbes magazine, but if he thinks Germany is an example of a healthy society, he's lost his mind.

-Uh because Germany Germany is in steep and irreversible decline.
+Because Germany is in steep and irreversible decline.

-So they're having to spend huge amounts of government money to narrow the sewers uh to cope with the reduced flow in these government towns.
+So they're having to spend huge amounts of government money to narrow the sewers to cope with the reduced flow in these government towns.

-You know, when the Liberals talk about sustainable growth, the problem in Germany they've got is sustainable lack of growth, sustainable lack of growth.
+It's the precise opposite of what all the scare stories of the Liberals, you know, when the Liberals talk about sustainable growth, the problem in Germany they've got is sustainable lack of growth, sustainable lack of growth.

 Germany is not in any sense a healthy society, Harold.